slappforge/simple-authenticator/README.md

 ## Getting Started

-In order to get started you just have to open the sample project from the SLappForce IDE and deploy it on top of your AWS account.
+In order to get started you just have to open the sample project from the SLAppForge IDE and deploy it on top of your AWS account.
 While deploying the project, IDE will get a clone of this and commit it to your own GitHub account to allow you to keep playing with the source code to get familiar with the application.

 ## Deployment